cbartondock/QualityCheckFork/README.md

 `> Quality Check > Fix > Check and re-case book paths`

 The operation is idempotent, that is to say running it again will leave the library unchanged if no new files have been added.

+⚠️⚠️ This operation is one way!
+⚠️⚠️ We are changing file paths here.
+Use at your own risk, back up your library first.